VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/OutlineItemType.md

 # OutlineItemType ==~object~==

-The `outlineItemType`represents the type of an outline item.
+This type represents the type of an outline item.

 ## Fields